Building Listings Management Workflows Guide

 .

-Follow the List an item that does not already exist in the Amazon catalog steps to create the parent listings item with the
+- Follow the List an item that does not already exist in the Amazon catalog steps to create the parent listings item.
+A parent listings item must have the following attributes:

 parentage_level

-For each unique combination of variation family attributes, follow the List an item that does not already exist in the Amazon catalog steps to create the child listings items with the
+- Follow the List an item that does not already exist in the Amazon catalog steps to create the child listings items for each unique combination of the variation family attributes.
+Most product facts must be replicated across all listings within the variation family.
+Child listing items must have the following attributes:

 parentage_level